pxslip/db-studio/docs/reference/sdk.md

 Defines settings you want to customize regarding [Transport](#extend-transport).

-By default, Directus creates an instance of `Transport` which handles requests automatically.
+By default, d9 creates an instance of `Transport` which handles requests automatically.
 It uses [`axios`](https://axios-http.com/) so it is compatible in both browsers and Node.js.
 With axios, it is also possible to handle upload progress (a downside of `fetch`).